George P. Johnson: Modernization, Digital Acceleration, and Global Reach (2010s–Present)

 GPJ continued to expand globally, establish its first S. American entity opening an office in Brazil in 2014. opening an office in Dubai in 2022, extending its capabilities in the Middle East.
 Ahead of industry trends, GPJ was among the first experiential agencies to integrate digital into physical experiences, laying the groundwork for hybrid formats that would later become essential.

 During the COVID-19 pandemic, GPJ rapidly transitioned events like Salesforce's Dreamforce To You into digital-first experiences.
 The agency also co-founded the Live For Life coalition, mobilizing over 80 live event companies to support public health infrastructure and PPE production.
 GPJ also designed and manufactured hundreds of COVID-19 testing modules for use in CVS drugstore properties.
 Under the leadership of current Global CEO Fiona Bruder and then-CEO Chris Meyer, GPJ maintained business continuity and achieved 44% year-over-year growth by 2022, outperforming industry benchmarks.

 Core Capabilities and Strategic Initiatives

-Experiential Marketing Leadership

-GPJ helped define the experiential marketing category, combining storytelling, spatial design, and live production to create immersive brand environments.
-The agency manages global experience portfolios for clients like IBM, Salesforce, Google, Nissan, and DP World.